anton-po-github/dotnet_mysql/README.md

 a basic initial App that has a standard CRUD of operations

-and is successfully connected to the Azure cloud
+also successfully connected to the Azure cloud